paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 I like to go running.
 I'm never going to be an Olympic athlete.
 So why do it?
 Sheer enjoyment.
 Although with running it doesn't usually feel like it at the time!

 In an online world where everybody wants to be the best, earn the most.
 Get the most likes, page views, comments.
 Be noticed.
+I guess doing something for the self satisfaction seems a little strange.